 What is the coolest project you have worked on and why?

-What is a “day in the life” of Katherine like?
+What is a “day in the life” of Isabel like?

 What are you seeking to accomplish in your career?

 What I seek to achieve in my career is related to my motivation for science.
 I aim to provide the base of knowledge to help circumvent science-related world-wide problems, and I am to mentor students advocating for equality and diversity.